accessibilitywars/zaw2/content/builds/alac-condi-specter.md

     * {{ skill(id="13002") }}
     * {{ skill(id="13038") }}

-> <small>Note: All the utilites are optional, some are more optional than others.</small>
+> <small>Note: All the utilites are optional as your rotation is predetermined by your weapon and shroud skills.</small>

 #### CC options
 {{ skill(id="13132") }} is your best CC skill.